 SAML-compatible identity federations

 Yandex Cloud supports SAML 2.0-based identity federations.
 This is a popular markup language to enable Single Sign-On (SSO), a technology that lets users access multiple apps without having to enter their username and password every time.
-For example, whenever you visit a site and see the Sign in with Yandex, Google, or Facebook buttons, these are examples of the Single Sign-On system at work.
+For example, whenever you visit a website and see the Sign in with Yandex, Google or Facebook buttons, these are examples of the Single Sign-On system at work.

 This approach is called identity federation, it's when all the information about usernames and passwords is stored by a trusted Identity Provider (IdP).
 While a service provider (SP), such Yandex Cloud, sends users to the identity provider's (IdP's) server for authentication.

 If your company has a user and access management system (for example, Active Directory or Google Workspace), you can use it to authorize employees in Yandex Cloud Organization.
 In this case, you don't need to create a new Yandex account for every company employee.
 They can get access to Yandex Cloud services using their corporate accounts.

 Using identity federations, you can configure a Single Sign-On system (Single Sign-On, SSO) and use corporate accounts to authorize in Organization.
 In this case, your corporate account management system acts as an identity provider (IdP).

 In Organization, you can create an identity federation with any credential management service (identity provider) that supports the SAML protocol.